Introduction

 ⚠️ NOTE: cargo-generate will not allow to use the association --path and --git flags.

 New in version 0.7.0 is the support for both public and private and ssh git remote urls.
-For example:
+New in version 0.22.0 is the support for ssh-agent on Windows and interactively asking for passphrase for password protected keys on *Nix and macOS.

 cargo generate --git git@github.com:rustwasm/wasm-pack-template.git --name mywasm